Hans Christian Andersen Award: Selection process

 The award's regulations read: "The Hans Christian Award is presented every two years by IBBY to an author and to an illustrator, living at the time of the nomination, who by the outstanding value of their work are judged to have made a lasting contribution to literature for children and young people.
 The complete works of the author and the illustrator will be taken into consideration in the selection process".
 The award is explicitly designed to be an "international" work, and it is not explicitly given to a certain country.

 IBBY has many member nations—all countries are eligible for membership.
 Every member nation has its own organization, known as a "national section", that is active across the country.
 All member nations can nominate candidates for consideration in the Hans Christian Andersen Awards.
 Some member states will repeatedly nominate the same author or illustrator, others nominate a new candidate each time.
 To nominate a candidate, a dossier is prepared that provides information including a list of works and biographical sketch.
 The portfolio must have between five and ten books by the candidate, which are sent to jurors, IBBY's president, and the "Jury Secretary".
 There were sixty-six nominees from thirty-three countries for the 2022 Hans Christian Andersen awards.

-The awards are named after Hans Christian Andersen, the 19th-century Danish author of fairy tales, and each winner receives the Hans Christian Andersen Medaille, a gold medal with the bust of Andersen, and a diploma.
-Medals are presented at the biennial IBBY Congress.
+Each winner receives the Hans Christian Andersen Medaille, a gold medal with the bust of Andersen, and a diploma.
+These medals are presented at the biennial IBBY Congress.